-We are accepting mentee applications and mentor applications until Friday, October 26th, 11pm EDT for Q4 2018 program.
-We'll review applications from October 27-30.
+We are accepting mentee and mentor applications until Friday, April 26th, 12pm (noon) EDT for Spring 2019 program.
+We’ll be reaching out with information on matches the week of April 29th.

 The Director of Mentorship will match accepted applications using a combination of:

 Mentors don't have to be a member, but it's strongly encouraged.
-Membership is only $29.95/year.
+Membership is only $29.95/year for professionals and $14.95 for students.

 We’re looking for a wide range of mentors from those new to seasoned in the UX field.
 Qualifications include: